-Investigation by Assistant Superintendents of Police and Deputy Superintendents of Police.
+45. The fo Investigation by Assistant Superintendents of Police and Deputy Superintendents of Police.

-The following are details of investigation by Assistant Superintendents of Police and Deputy Superintendents of Police in accordance with sub-rule 4 of rule 1075 of the Bombay District Police Manual, Volume III, 1927:-
+The following are details of investigation by Assistant Superintendents of Police and Deputy Superintendents of Police in accordance with sub-rule 4 of Police.

+Manual, Volume III, 1927:-